Get started with the Twitter connector

 - Post tweets and get tweets

-- Perform any of the other actions and triggers described below
+- Perform any of the other actions and triggers described in this article

 Connect to Twitter